fhda-ets/update_gracefully/README.md

 ### Overriding the email address to notify of changes

 By default, the system will attempt to email the user running the script.
-If you wish to send emails to a different address, you can do so by overriding the sysadmin-email variable as specified below:
+If you wish to send emails to a different address, you can do so by calling the system with --email, or by overriding the sysadmin-email variable as specified below:

 ```
 sysadmin-email=user@host.com